George Bartlett (cricketer)

-George Anthony Bartlett (born 14 March 1998) is an English cricketer who plays for Somerset County Cricket Club.
-He made his first-class debut for the county in the 2017 County Championship against Warwickshire on 5 September 2017.
+George Anthony Bartlett (born 14 March 1998) is an English cricketer who plays for Northamptonshire County Cricket Club.
+He made his first-class debut for Somerset in the 2017 County Championship against Warwickshire on 5 September 2017.
 He made his List A debut on 24 April 2019, for Somerset in the 2019 Royal London One-Day Cup.
 He made his Twenty20 debut on 30 August 2020, for Somerset in the 2020 t20 Blast.

+In August 2023, Bartlett confirmed that he would be leaving Somerset at the end of the season and had signed a three-year contract with Northamptonshire ahead of the 2024 season.